πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Illustration of Delta 8 Legalization in the US

-However, many US states have imposed their own laws to make cannabis more accessible.
-Some states have medical cannabis laws that allow citizens to order non-psychoactive and psychoactive cannabis products as long as they’ve been granted medical approval; others allow the sale and use of marijuana products freely and tax them as they do with alcohol.
+However, a couple dozen states have imposed their own laws to make cannabis more accessible.
+Some states have medical cannabis laws that allow citizens to order non-psychoactive and psychoactive cannabis products as long as they’ve been granted medical approval.
+They use medical marijuana for several conditions, from treatment-resistant chronic pain to intractable epilepsy and seizures.
+Other states allow the sale and use of marijuana products freely, but impose age restrictions, and tax them as they do with alcohol.

 Here, we’ll cover each state’s up-to-date laws on delta 8 and cannabis.